adt-apjc/YAP/README.md

 YAP provides a lightweight workflow for your scripted demo, organizes your API in meaningful stages and links them to a verifiable outcome on a contextual topology.

-As initial documentation, YAP provides a simple Hello Word demo (described in the __How to start__ section below).
+As initial documentation, YAP provides a simple [Hello Word demo](https://storage.googleapis.com/yap_hello_world/YAP%20Hello%20World%20(1.1.0).pdf) (described in the __How to start__ section below).
 This demo interacts with a mockup server and lets you assess tool functionalities.

 ### Prerequisite